In 1980, I was a young seminary student for whom nothing was more exciting than thinking about the truths of the Christian faith.

-- And then we proceed to live out our faith (obedience) not as a part of what is required to inherit eternal life but out of gratitude to God for having already given us eternal life.
+- And then we proceed to live out our faith (obedience) not as a part of what is needed in order to inherit eternal life but out of gratitude to God for having given us eternal life by faith alone.

-Reformed Protestants of course insist that this is no longer the case.
+Reformed Protestants insist that while this may have been how things worked in the Old Testament, this is no longer the case.

-In fact, most Protestants will insist that anyone who thinks he must obey God in order to receive God’s blessing of eternal life is a legalist.
-He is caught up in a damning system of works righteousness and evidences that he is most probably not even a true Christian.
+In fact, most Protestants will insist that anyone now who thinks he must obey God “in order” to receive God’s blessing is a legalist.
+He is caught up in a damning system of works righteousness and gives evidence that he may not, in fact, be a true Christian at all.

 Here’s a question I like to ask these Protestant friends:

-Another common argument Reformed Protestants will make is to insist that salvation must be received by faith alone in order for God to receive “all the glory.”
+Another common argument Reformed Protestants will make is to insist that salvation must be received by faith alone in order that God will receive “all the glory.”
 The reasoning is that if our obedience were required, then salvation would be something we had in part “earned.”
-The glory for the work of salvation would have to be split between God and us.
+The glory for the work of salvation, then, would have to be split between God and us.
 Then we would have reason to boast forever that we had “saved ourselves.”

 Again, seems to make sense.
 But is it biblical?

-Here’s the question I like to ask in response to this line of thinking: So does this mean that God did not get all the glory for leading the Israelites out of Egypt?
-Are you saying that because Noah had to build the ark in order to be saved, he’s now in heaven boasting for all eternity about how he “saved” himself?
+Here’s the question I like to ask in response to this line of thinking: Are you saying then, that God did not receive “all the glory” for leading the Israelites out of Egypt and into the Promised Land?
+Are you saying that because Noah had to build the ark in order to be saved from the flood, he’s now in heaven boasting for all eternity about how he “saved” himself?

-Finally, these Protestants insist, the pattern we see in the lives of these people in the Old Testament doesn’t apply to us.
-They lived under a system of works.
-We live under a system of grace.
+Finally, it is often insisted that the pattern we see in the lives of these people in the Old Testament just doesn’t apply to us.
+After all, they lived under a “system of works.”
+We live under a “system of grace.”